jonhare/COMP3204/cw/c6223_coursework1.md

 ### Restrictions
 You must use your `MyConvolution.convolve` function to perform the convolutions in your `myHybridImages` function.
 Do not put any other `import` statements in your file.
+You can use basic math/matrix functions like  `np.zeros`, `np.sum`, etc., as required.

 ### Testing your code
 You will need to thoroughly test your implementation, paying attention to each of the three component parts (convolution, gaussian kernel creation and hybrid creation).
 You will need to implement your own test harness; this should be in a separate file that will not form part of the assessment of the coursework (but is vital to you having a correct implementation!).